Jesus: Islam

+16th-century Ottoman manuscript illustration depicting Isa ascending to heaven, carried by two angels; below him, the Jews who sought to kill him stand astonished in disbelief.

-According to most classic Sunni and Twelver Shi'ite interpretations of these verses, the likeness of Jesus was cast upon a substitute (most often one of the apostles), who was crucified in Jesus's stead.
-Some medieval Muslims, including the ISO writing under the name of al-Mufaddal ibn Umar al-Ju'fi, the Brethren of Purity, various Isma'ili philosophers, and the Sunni mystic al-Ghazali, affirmed the historicity of Jesus's crucifixion.
+According to most classic Sunni and Twelver Shi'ite interpretations of these verses, the likeness of Jesus was cast upon a substitute (most often one of his disciples), who was crucified in Jesus's stead.
+Some mediaeval Muslims, including the ISO writing under the name of al-Mufaddal ibn Umar al-Ju'fi, the Brethren of Purity, various Isma'ili philosophers, and the Sunni mystic al-Ghazali, affirmed the historicity of Jesus's crucifixion.
 These thinkers held the docetic view that, although Jesus's human body had died on the cross, his spirit had survived and ascended into heaven, so that his death was only an appearance.
 Nevertheless, to Muslims it is the ascension rather than the crucifixion that constitutes a major event in the life of Jesus.
 There is no mention of his resurrection on the third day, and his death plays no special role in Islamic theories of salvation.
 Jesus is a central figure in Islamic eschatology: Muslims believe that he will return to Earth at the end of time and defeat the Antichrist (ad-Dajjal) by killing him.

 According to the Quran, the coming of Muhammad (also called "Ahmad") was predicted by Jesus:

 And ˹remember˺ when Jesus, son of Mary, said, "O children of Israel!
 I am truly Allah's messenger to you, confirming the Torah which came before me, and giving good news of a messenger after me whose name will be Aḥmad."
 Yet when the Prophet came to them with clear proofs, they said, "This is pure magic."